kasium/RegExpBuilder/README.md

 var regExp = builder.build();
 ```

-## Documentation
-Refer for the documentation this [link](https://kaijanis.github.io/RegExpBuilder/jsdoc/RegExpBuilder.html).
-The documentation was created with [JSDoc](https://github.com/jsdoc3/jsdoc)

 ## Tests
 The tests are written for qUnit.
-You can execute them online [here](https://kaijanis.github.io/RegExpBuilder/tests/index.html).

 ## License
 Refer for the license the [license file](../master/LICENSE)